vatis-project/website/docs/client/profiles.markdown

 Enter a name for the Profile and click **OK**.

 ## Launching a Profile
-Profiles are launched by double-clicking the Profile's name in the Profiles window.
+Profiles are launched by selecting the Profile's name and clicking **Open** or by double-clicking the Profile's name.

 ## Importing and Exporting Profiles
 You can import a Profile by clicking the **Import** button in the Profiles window.
 Once imported, the Profile will appear in the list.